djwillcaine/BeatNet/README.md

 Assuming you have your library xml file located at `lib.xml` in the project root you can produce training data by running the `import_lib.py` script as follows, where `XXX` is an optional parameter for the number of samples to produce:

     $ python import_lib.py lib.xml XXX

+Included with the project is a zip file containing 1000 training data samples.
+Extract this file in the project root to begin training right away using this training data.

 ## Training The Model